ramnathnayak07/Personal-Expense-Tracker/README.md

 ### Description  ##
 <p>
-  Spendee is a simple expense tracker app which supports speech recognition for quick input.
+  Personal Expense Tracker is a simple app which supports speech recognition for quick input.
 You can enter your incomes/expenses with your voice.i.e no need to type.It will help you to note,delete and categorize your incomes/expenses for easy budget management.
 </p>

 ---